Humanity has been developing technologies to defend the home front for hundreds of years, resulting in the highest number of enemy casualties.

 As seen above, chemical warfare is still a top concern when defending soldiers on the battlefield.

-It's never a good idea to presume that the enemy will follow the Geneva Conventions, international law, etc. when combatting terrorists, rogue states, or other situations.
+It's never a good idea to presume that the enemy will follow the Geneva Conventions, international law, or other laws when combatting terrorists, rogue states, or other situations.
 The Geneva Protocol forbids "asphyxiating, poisonous or other gases, and of all analogous liquids, materials or devices" and "bacteriological methods of warfare."

 However, it is never safe to assume that such warfare won't occur on the battlefield or as part of a terror campaign only because it constitutes a war crime.